-Post and pre-money valuation calculator does simple math to free your mind to do more important things when you negotiate your startup's valuation.
-It does not answer the question "how much is my startup worth" in its general understanding (based on how much revenue, traction, margins or whether it breaks even).
-Instead, it does a multi-directional math providing any two values from the set of investment amount, investor's equity, pre-money and post money valuation to get the remaining two values.
-Typical scenario: a startup accelerator invests $25,000 for 5% stake in the company.
+Post and pre-money valuation calculator does simple math to free your mind up to do more important things when you are negotiating your startup's valuation.
+It does not answer the question "how much is my startup worth" in the general sense (based on how much revenue, traction, margins or whether it breaks even).
+Instead, it does multi-directional math, and, if you provide any two values from investment amount, investor's equity, pre-money or post money valuation, you will receive the remaining two values.
+Let's take a typical scenario: a startup accelerator invests $25,000 for a 5% stake in the company.
 The calculator will tell you that this startup's valuation was $475k pre-money and is $500k post-money.

 Interested in various methods of company valuation?
 Check out the discounted cash flow calculator!

 Pre-money and post-money valuation

 The difference is rather simple - pre-money valuation is how much the company is worth before the investment flows into the startup.
 Post-money valuation is how much a startup is worth after the money enters the company.
 Example: a startup that lets you store goat pictures in the cloud is valued at $10 million (pre-money).
 The ACME Venture Capital invests $2.5 million in a series A round.
 Now the company has whatever it had that was worth $10M, plus the $2.5M in cash, so it's worth $12.5 million.
 20% of $12.5 million is $2.5 million, so ACME now has 20% of the company.